healthykitchen101/healthykitchen101.com/kettles/reviews/zeppoli/zeppoli-electric-zpl-kettle.md

 *   Cleaning (20%) - **7.0**/undefined

 The Zeppoli Electric Glass Kettle has all the features that makes it easy to use and clean.
-It could even be better with a round three-prong power cord though.
+It could even be better with a round three-prong power cord like the [Peach Street PE-1300](https://healthykitchen101.com/kettles/reviews/peach-street/peach-street-electric-kettle-pe-1300/) though.

 ### 7.0 - User Control